S.BIOMEDICS Cell Therapy For Parkinson's Disease Shows Positive Data From Its Phase 1/2A Clinical Trial

 As the foremost authority and trailblazer in Parkinson's disease treatment in South Korea, S.BIOMEDICS is setting the national standard for cell therapy innovation.

-More Information about the Phase 1/2a clinical trial for Parkinson's disease is available at ClinicalTrials.gov (NCT05887466).
+More Information about the Phase 1/2a clinical trial for Parkinson's disease is available at ClinicalTrials (NCT05887466).

 For more information about S.BIOMEDICS, visit .
 S.BIOMEDICS is listed on the Korea Exchange and is also the founder and controller of S.THEPHARM (), a corporation specializing in anti-aging products such as HA-Filler.